Skip to main content

 HighSignificant impact, urgent action neededSafety risk, major cost, delivery failure

 Be honest about impact levels.
-High-impact problems get prioritized.
+High-impact rocks get prioritized.
 Inflating impact undermines the system; underestimating delays resolution.

 Impact Assessment Examples